Tips for Finding Lost Indoor-Outdoor Cats

 5) Contact Local Animal Rescue Organizations

 Email local animal rescue organizations with information about your cat – description and photo, when and where your cat was last seen – to see if they may have taken your cat into their care.
 And check postings of cats on their websites.
+Note that some rescue organizations don’t take in stray cats (many get their cats from shelters).

-Other than SPCA NOVA, here are a few local animal rescue organizations you may wish to contact:
+Other than SPCA NOVA, here are a few local animal rescue organizations you may wish to contact.

 6) Don’t Give Up!